 After begging to return to his home province of Ontario, he volunteered to wear an electronic ankle monitor to prove that he was "a changed man."
 He insisted that he wanted to distance himself from his criminal past and focus on becoming a family man."

 He was also banned from entering the city of Hamilton.
 Keele Community Correctional Centre, a halfway house in Toronto that takes only the most notorious and unwanted offenders, provided him a place to stay.
 It was the only institution that would take him.

 The Death of Bruiser Bedlam

 Keele Community Correctional Centre was Croitoru’s final stop.
 Before his death, he was still considered one of the suspects in the ongoing investigation of the unsolved murders of defense attorney Lynn Gillbank and her husband.
 Perhaps divine justice took over where man failed.

 "He did not know the couple," she said.
 "He had nothing to do with that.
 Because John knew Andrew (Andre Gravelle), police were trying to make that connection.
 It ruined our life."

 Acute pulmonary edema was the suspected cause of his death.
 He left behind his wife Tracy Edwards Kroitoru (spelled with a K after Johnny learned a few years before his death that his family name was spelled with a K) and their three children, including one diagnosed with Cerebral Palsy.

 In their ongoing conversation, Cornette also added, "He was two different people.
 There was no happier guy in the locker room.
 A smile on his face every time you saw him and totally dedicated to the wrestling business."

-If you enjoyed this piece, be sure not to miss these following articles, which delve further into the "underside of the ring":
+If you enjoyed this piece, be sure not to miss these recommended articles on our site:

 - Ludvig Borga – The Surreal, Shocking Life of Tony Halme

-- Dino Bravo | His Shocking Death and Mob Murder
+- Dino Bravo | His Tragic Unsolved Murder by the Mob